How Do I Stop Anxiety From Ruining My Relationship?

 How to Support an Anxious Partner

 Supporting a partner with anxiety requires empathy, patience, and a collaborative approach.
 By seeing anxiety as an external challenge rather than a personal flaw, you and your partner can work together to manage it effectively.
-Here are some detailed strategies to help you support an anxious partner
+Here are some detailed strategies to help you support an anxious partner:

 1. Understand and Externalize the Anxiety